3mralaa159/SQL-BusinessQuestions/README.md

 # StrataScratch
-  - Power of small steps to practice daily achieves progress to perfect
+  - Power of small steps to practice daily achieves progress to perfectionism
-  - My journey to learn and improve Query begins here
+  - My journey to learn and improve Query/Code begins here
+  - SQL + Python